The Skiing 80%

 Further away, but worth it

-If you’d rather not stay right in middle of the lively town (especially during high season), there are a few good choices.
+If you’d rather not be right in middle of the lively town (especially during high season), there are a few good choices.

 Slightly further afield, the Alpin Juwel hotel has an Ayurvedic spa, an outdoor heated infinity pool and hot-tub, plus a large roof terrace.
 The hotel’s two-storey adventure world offer lots of games, a children’s cinema, a big playroom and professional child care.
 The hotel also has a lift taking you to the centre of Hinterglemm.